For Educators

 Discussion guides, reflection prompts, testimony excerpts, and storytelling exercises.

-Public humanities, genocide studies, oral history, peacebuilding, documentary storytelling.
+Public humanities, genocide studies, oral history, peacebuilding, and documentary storytelling.

 Panels, dialogue gatherings, artist talks, and community reflection events.